podrivo/thegoodman/README.md

 About CSS3 animations and a graduation project.<br>
 My name is **Pedro Ivo Hudson** and this is my debut.

-**The Good Man** is about visual transcription of a narrative.
+**The Good Man** is about visual transcription of a narrative.<br>
 Transformed into HTML elements and animated in CSS3, this project aims its efforts to build an *animation*, in a web browser.

 **Without images**, just web fonts and shapes, it’s intended to run smoothly and to be as *scalable* as possible.